 Meets during the Spring semester.
 This course consists of rehearsing and performing moderate to advance wind ensemble literature and is designed for the technically and musically proficient band student.
 May be repeated for credit.
 Three lab hours per week.

-Credit: 1 semester hour Pre-requisite: Audition Only
+Pre-requisite: Audition Only